 Media and Information Culture

-Digital technologies and methods have recently become important in the humanities as scholars use the new tools not only to help read and write about literary, historical, and artistic materials in traditional ways but in new ways influenced--not just communicated by--the new media forms.
-This instance of English 149, titled Literature+, is a small-group seminar that draws on the new fields of “digital humanities" and "new media studies" to ask students to think about, and experiment with, how new digital methods enhance the study of literature.
+Digital technologies and methods have recently become important in the humanities as scholars use the new tools not only to help read and write about literary, historical, and artistic materials in traditional ways but in new ways influenced–not just communicated by–the new media forms.
+This instance of English 149, titled Literature+, is a small-group seminar that draws on the new fields of “digital humanities,” “new media studies,” and “electronic literature” (E-lit) to ask students to think about, and experiment with, how new digital methods enhance the study of literature.

-Students choose a literary work and use digital methods to model, map, visualize, text-analyze, social-network-analyze, redesign as "electronic literature," or otherwise interpret it using new tools and media.
+Students choose literary works and use digital methods to model, map, visualize, text-analyze, social-network-analyze, redesign as E-lit, or otherwise interpret them using new tools and media.
 How can such methods augment or change our understanding of literature by comparision with other methods of literary interpretation?
 What is the relation, for example, between “close reading” of literary texts and “distant reading” methods that identify trends in language or themes across thousands of texts?